NORD gratefully acknowledges the VHL Alliance and their Clinical Advisory Council for assistance in the preparation of this report.

 Pancreatic Neuroendocrine Tumors

 Careful analysis is required to differentiate between serous cystadenomas and pancreatic neuroendocrine tumors (pancreatic NETs).
 Cysts and cystadenomas generally do not require treatment.
-Pancreatic NETs should be rated on size, behavior, and specific genetic mutation.
+Pancreatic NETs should be rated on size, behavior and the patient’s VHL gene variant.

 Renal Cell Carcinoma

 VHL kidney tumors are often found when they are very small in size and at very early stages of development.
-A strategy for ensuring that an individual will have a sufficient functioning kidney throughout his or her lifetime begins with careful monitoring and choosing to operate only when tumor size or rapid growth rate suggest the tumor may gain metastatic potential (at approximately 3 cm).
+A strategy for ensuring that an individual will have a sufficient functioning kidney throughout their lifetime begins with careful monitoring and choosing surgery only when tumor size (approximately 3 cm) or rapid growth rate suggest the tumor may begin to spread (metastasize).
 The technique of kidney-sparing surgery is widely used in this setting.
 Radio frequency ablation (RFA) or cryosurgery (cryotherapy) may be considered, especially for smaller tumors at earlier stages.
 Care must be taken not to injure adjacent structures and to limit scarring which may complicate subsequent surgeries.

 Retinal Hemangioblastomas